Metabolic syndrome, Mediterranean diet, and polyphenols: Evidence and perspectives.

-Erratum to "Resveratrol interrupts the pro-invasive communication between Cancer Associated Fibroblasts and Cholangiocarcinoma cells" [Cancer Letters 430C (2018) 160-171].
+Erratum to "Resveratrol interrupts the pro-invasive communication between Cancer associated Fibroblasts and Cholangiocarcinoma cells" [Cancer Letters 430C (2018) 160-171].

-Publication Date: 23/05/2018, on Cancer letters
+Publication Date: 10/10/2018, on Cancer letters

 by Thongchot S, Ferraresi A, Vidoni C, Loilome W, Yongvanit P, Namwat N, Isidoro C